-High pressure to our east is allowing abundant monsoon moisture to flow in, while also taking the edge off of our extreme heat.
+That threat continues tonight and this weekend as high pressure to our east is allowing abundant monsoon moisture to flow in, while also taking the edge off of our extreme heat.

 Daytime highs will only reach the upper 90s to low 100s heading into the weekend, putting us several degrees below normal for this time of year.

 Storm chances are down to 30% Saturday and 40% Sunday in the Phoenix metro area.

 Any storms that develop could produce heavy rain, so the risk for flooding is high.

 Flood Watches have been extended through Saturday morning for all of northern Arizona.

 Gusty winds, lightning and heavy downpours are the main threats with any storms that move through, but there's also an increased risk for flash flooding near our wildfire burn scars.

 Storm chances will decrease a bit, but still continue into early next week.